-19 Disclosures pursuant to Indian Accounting standard (Ind AS) 115, Revenue from Contracts with Customers
+10 Disciosures pursuant to marian recounting standard (the ris) 110, nevenue from contracts with customers

 ₹ in Lakhs

 A. Disaggregated revenue information For the period ended

 01/05/2023 to 31/03/2024

 i) Type of service rendered

-Sale of services 29.88
+Sale of services 1.08

-Total 29.88
+Total 1.08

 ii) Revenue from contracts with customers disaggregated based on geography

-India 29.88
+India 1.08

 Outside India

-Total 29.88
+Total 1.08

-iii) Timing of revenue recognition
+iii) Timing of Revenue recognition -

-Revenue from goods and services transferred to customers at a point in time 1 2 1
+Revenue from goods and services transferred to customers at a point in time 2

-Revenue from goods and services transferred to customers over time 29.88
+Revenue from goods and services transferred to customers over time 1.08

-Total 29.88
+Total 1.08

+B. (

-B. Contract balances:
+3 Contract balances:

+,

-The following table provides information about receivables, contract assets and contract liabilities from the contracts with customers.
+The following table provides information about receivables, contract assets and contract liabilities from the contracts with custon mers.

 ₹ in Lakhs

 As at

 31 March 2024

 Trade receivables

 Opening balance

-Closing balance
+Closing balance 1+1

 The increase / decrease in trade receivables is mainly due to increase / decrease in sales.

 Annuity receivable from concession grantor (including Contract assets receivables)

-Opening balance
+Opening balance (4)

-Closing balance
+Closing balance 1.08

-Contract assets/ financial assets (annuity recievable from concession grantor) are recognised as per Appendix D to Ind AS 115, when the Company has an unconditional right to receive cash or another financial asset from or at the direction of the grantor for the construction services.
+Contract assets/ financial assets (annuity recievable from concession grantor) are recognised as per Appendix D to Ind AS 115 an unconditional right to receive cash or another financial asset from or at the direction of the grantor for the construction service.

+as an and a first U which improve the second of the court Mess I